aws/pg_tle/docs/09_datatypes.md

 * `infunc`: The name of a previously defined function to convert the type's external textual representation to the internal representation (`bytea`).
 The function must take one argument of type `text` and return `bytea`.
 The function must also be declared as `IMMUTABLE` and `STRICT`.
 It will not be called with a NULL parameter.
 * `outfunc`: The name of a previously defined function to convert the type's internal binary representation (`bytea`) to the external textual representation.
 The function must take one argument of type `bytea` and return `text`.
 The function must also be declared as `IMMUTABLE` and `STRICT`.
 It will not be called with a NULL parameter.
 * `internallength`: Total length of the base data type as bytes.
 Base data types can be fixed-length, in which case internallength is a positive integer, or variable-length, in which case internallength is -1.
+* `alignment`: The optional alignment parameter specifies the storage alignment requirement of the data type.
+Allowed values are 'char', 'int2', 'int4', 'double'.
+The allowed values equate to alignment on 1, 2, 4, or 8 byte boundaries.
+The default is 'int4', alignment on 4 byte boundaries.
+Note that variable-length types must have an alignment of at least 4, since they necessarily contain an int4 as their first component.
+* `storage`: The optional storage parameter allows selection of storage strategies for variable-length data types.
+Allowed values are 'plain', 'external', 'extended', 'main'.
+Only 'plain' is allowed for fixed-length types.
+The default is 'plain'.
+See PostgreSQL doc on [CREATE TYPE](https://www.postgresql.org/docs/current/sql-createtype.html) and [TOAST](https://www.postgresql.org/docs/current/storage-toast.html) for more details.

 #### Example